DataAccolade/Snowflake/Snowflake Naming Convention/README.md

 | I            | Description              | More information about the object |

-### HOW TO USE OR MODIFY
-- Step 1: Clone or Download this repository
-- Step 2: Go to one of the objects' folders
+### How To Use Or Modify
+In this section we are explaining how to use one of the excel sheets, the same logic can be used for other sheets.
-- Step 3: Open Excel file
+- Step 1: Download the Excel file on your desktop
+- Step 2: Select the desired sheet, in this example we are using the sheet "Table - View - Storage".
+In this sheet, the list of schemas, tables, views, and storages can be defined.
-- Step 4 (*Mandatory*): Always change the Object names (See columns F in all excel sheets)
+- **`Step 3`**: Pick the right name for your objects.
+In this example, we are selecting the word "Client" for the table object.
+(See columns F in all excel sheets)
-- Step 5 (*Do one of the following*):
+- Step 4: Apply a Postfix and/or a Prefix if required.
-    - Example 1: Only change/Add the Prefix and Postfix names of the object names (See column D and C in all excel sheets)
+(See column D and C in all excel sheets)
-    - Example 2: Change all columns in all excel sheets (Column C, D, E, F)
+Note: Clients' naming convention and your internal naming convention can be combined using columns D & E.
+- Step 5: The best practice is not to change column C which contains the Snowflake naming convention as a prefix or a postfix.
-- Use: Use only one of the suggested names in your codes/scripts (Column G or H)
+- Step 6: Use only one of the suggested names in your codes/scripts (Column G or H)
+- Step 7: To add more objects within the excel file, you may add a new row to the excel sheet.
+For example,

 ## LICNESE
 [MIT](/LICENSE)